studiocentauri/Lost_Affinity/README.md

     ```bash
     git clone https://github.com/studiocentauri/Full-Support.git
     ```
-2. You'll notice that you can't do that cuz you don't have the access, lol.
-3. But if you do, open the project in Unity.
+2. Open the project in Unity.
-4. Build and run the game.
+3. Build and run the game.

 ## How to Play
 - **Movement**: Use the arrow keys or WASD to navigate your character, Space bar for jump.